AlanNawzadAmin/DAT-graph/README.md

 <img width="500" alt="image" src="https://github.com/AlanNawzadAmin/DAT-graph/assets/70599003/eefaee93-4d36-47cd-ae49-245a70225083">
 </p>

-The repo includes code implementing DAT and DAT graph from [Scalable and Flexible Causal Discovery with an Efficient Test for Adjacency](https://arxiv.org/abs/2406.09177) appearing in ICML 2024.
+The repo includes code implementing DAT and DAT-Graph from [Scalable and Flexible Causal Discovery with an Efficient Test for Adjacency](https://arxiv.org/abs/2406.09177) appearing in ICML 2024.
 Authors are [Alan Nawzad Amin](https://alannawzadamin.github.io/) and [Andrew Gordon Wilson](https://cims.nyu.edu/~andrewgw/).

 The notebook `run_DAT_graph.ipynb` includes code to generate synthetic data and analyze it using DAT-Graph.